Sierra Diablo: Geography

 The Sierra Diablo are a high mountainous plateau in West Texas.
 The highest peak in the range is 6,610 feet in elevation.
 The surface of the range slopes gently westward from its crest, but to the east, north, and south there are abrupt escarpments as high as 2,000 feet.

 The range contains the Sierra Diablo Wildlife Management Area, designated in 1945 to conserve the last remaining desert bighorn sheep in Texas.

 The highest peak in the range is known as Diablo Rim.

 Geology

 The oldest rocks of the region, exposed in the southern foothills, date from the Precambrian.
-The most extensively exposed rocks in the Sierra Diablo date from the Permian era, and are about 3,000 feet thick.
+The most extensively exposed rocks in the Sierra Diablo date from the Permian period, and are about 3,000 feet thick.
 They consist mostly of Hueco, Bone Spring and Victorio Peak limestones.
 The range was given its present form and outlines by Cenozoic era geologic events.

-Copper and silver have been mined from the region.
+Copper and silver have been mined in the region.
 Tungsten and beryllium are present in small amounts.
-Ground water is scarce.
+Groundwater is scarce.